johnsturgeon/blog/myblog/_posts/2005-03-09-dvorak-on-mythtv.markdown

 ---
 title: "Dvorak on MythTV"
 date: "2005-03-09"
+tags: mythtv
 ---

 John C. Dvorak has written a small bit on MythTV for pcmag.com.
-There's nothing earth shattering or revealing in his writings, but simply having Dvorak write about MythTV is yet another step bringing the 'future' technology to the masses.
+There's nothing earth-shattering or revealing in his writings, but simply having Dvorak write about MythTV is yet another step bringing the 'future' technology to the masses.

 >
 > [Opinion Column by PC Magazine: The Secret TV Revolution](http://www.pcmag.com/article2/0,1759,1763060,00.asp): "Everyone I know who has ever seen or played with MythTV wants it, but it's a do-it-yourself project and not for the timid.
 Eventually that will change as packagers appear and bundle prebuilt systems together.